emacsmirror/csv2ledger/README.md

 (date valuation description sender payee amount)
 ```

 This means that the first column contains the date, the second the valuation, etc. You should change this list to whatever is correct for the CSV files you want to read.
 In order to create a proper ledger entry, your file should at least contain `date`, `sender`, `payee` and `amount`.
-The `valuation` and `description` fields can be added to the entry if they exist, but if not, they are left out.
+The `valuation` and `description` fields are added to the entry if they exist, but if not, they are left out.

 If there are columns in your CSV files that you do not need for the ledger entry, you can write and underscore for them.
 For example, this is the setting that I use for my CSV files: